telerik-boneyard/kendo-react-dialog/docs/api.md

 #### actions `Array`

 Displays buttons for interacting with the Dialog.
-Accepts `String`, `Object`, and `React.Component` instances.
+Accepts `Object` or `React.Component` instances.

-* When an item is a `String`, a button with this string label is rendered.
 * When an item is an `Object`, it is passed as props to a Kendo UI Button component for React.
+When the button is clicked, the object is passed as a parameter of the `onClose` function.
 * When an item is a `React.Component`, it is rendered in the button area.
 Components do not trigger the `onClose` function automatically, and need to handle their click events manually.